MicrosoftDocs/VBA-Docs/api/Outlook.Folder.GetOwner.md

 ms.localizationpriority: medium
 ---

+//I'm trying to use this feature but not getting this method.
+I'm using Microsoft.Office.Interop with version 15.0.4569 but still not able to use it. can you pls help me with this
 # Folder.GetOwner method (Outlook)

 Obtains the **[AddressEntry](Outlook.AddressEntry.md)** object that contains information from the Address Book about the owner of the **[Folder](Outlook.Folder.md)**.